Navigating the customer journey is elusive and ever-changing, but solutions always exist.

 As your prospects gain a greater business value from your product, your customer lifetime value will increase, creating mutually beneficial growth.

 Now here are the four main steps of a customer journey on which to focus:

 Awareness: Be the answer to their prayers before they even know they have a problem.

 Consideration: Make them see why choosing you is a no-brainer.

 Purchase: Give them a buying experience so smooth they'll think they're gliding on ice.

 Post-Purchase: Leave them so impressed they'll be singing your praises to all their friends.

 Here we'll cover everything from understanding your customer's needs to personalizing and automating their experience.

 Imagine you're on a treasure hunt, and you've got a map that leads you to the treasure.

-But, the map is old and outdated, and you're not sure if it's accurate.
+But the map is old and outdated, and you're wondering if it's accurate.